nimirz/FilmAnts/README.md

  3. Press `q` to end the recording.

+ 4. The default is for the file to be saved as an .h265 file.
+To convert to .mp4 use ffmpeg, or have it automatically be decoded to mp4 with the flag -auto True.

+5. The videos will be saved under /recordings/date/ if the path is not specificed (see below for specifying path).
+The video filename will be `date-time.mp4`

+6. Optional arugments: \
+-p or --path: specify output path for saving videos.
+Default is recordings/date/ \
+-4k or --record_4K: specify true to record in 4K, default is 1080p
+-fps or --frame_rate: specify the frame rate, default is 30fps

 ### Procedure for `record.py`:
 1. To begin recording type: `python record.py` and this will bring up a preview screen.
 Allow the camera to focus automatically, then press `r` to begin recording.